How to make time to workout as work-from-home dad

 Let's get into it.

-How to make time to workout as a work-from-home dad.
+How to make time to workout as a WFH dad.

 Maintaining your fitness boosts your energy levels, lets you play with your kids without getting winded, and shows your partner that you’re still making the effort to be fit.